gmzleo90/Salesforce-Challenge/README.md

 # Salesforce Challenge
 Hi, welcome, this is a Salesforce beginner challenge, here you will find my skills in developing LWC, Apex classes and communication between LWC components, in this case parent-child event communication.

-*1 I created an app that names Salesforce Challenge with a tab named Challenge.
+*1 I created an app named Salesforce Challenge with a tab named Challenge.

 *2 When the component is rendered in this app, all active accounts will be displayed.